 Unity Forma

-Forma is a software suite that helps 3d specialist in the automotive and manufacturing industry to turn complex 3D product data into interactive configurators and more.
-Users could make product variations, create interactive cameras, visualize designs, and export results in a non-coding required interface.
-Forma launched in December 2020, now used by industry leaders such as Volkswagen and Airbus.
-Welcome to my journey as the only product designer on the team who oversees Forma design from scratch to launch.
+Forma is a software suite that helps 3d specialist in the automotive and manufacturing industries to turn complex 3D product data into interactive configurators and more.
+Users make product variations, create interactive cameras, visualize designs, and export results in a non-coding required interface.
+Forma launched in December 2020, trusted by industry leaders such as Volkswagen and Airbus.

 Main Problem